actano/helm-sealed-secrets/README.md

 ### Prerequisites

-We are using the [`kubeseal` binary](https://github.com/bitnami-labs/sealed-secrets) and expect it to be installed.
+- We are using the [`kubeseal` binary](https://github.com/bitnami-labs/sealed-secrets) and expect it to be installed.
+- go version at least 1.17

 ### Installation